blumfontein/chatgpt/perfumer.md

 `Update` method must receive an object to update, and an array of data and save fields to model one-by-one, with checking that certain field exists in the data array.

 `Delete` method must receive an object and deletes it.

+Don't throw exceptions in domain, if any fields missing.
+Just set a field to model if it exists.

+When setting fields to model cast them to appropriate type based on field purpose.